• Skip to primary navigation

 1. Acknowledge the TRI by citing the appropriate grant(s).

-2. Ensure publications are submitted to PubMed Central and assigned a PMCID.
-(Instructions and assistance for obtaining a PMCID are available at the bottom of this page).
+1. Ensure publications are submitted to PubMed Central and assigned a PMCID.
+(Instructions and assistance for authors can be found here).

 What constitutes TRI support?